Tennis Drills

 Two-Handed Backhand Reps

 Feeder hand-feeds balls to the backhand strike zone.
-Player runs the full swing: unit turn, both hands on the racquet, finish across the front shoulder.
-20 reps.
 The two-handed backhand is the most common backhand on tour because the two-hand grip provides stability on hard shots and lets a player generate pace from a stretched position.
 Start two-handed if a player is brand new and unsure which grip to learn first.

 Slice Backhand Technique

 Feeder hand-feeds balls.
-Player hits a continental-grip slice with a high-to-low swing path.
-The ball should stay low after the bounce, forcing the opponent to hit up.
-15 reps.
-The slice backhand is a tactical alternative to the topspin two-hander, useful as an approach shot, a defensive bailout on a wide ball, or a change-of-pace shot in a long rally.
+Player hits a continental-grip slice with a high-to-low swing path so the ball stays low after the bounce, forcing the opponent to hit up.
+A tactical alternative to the topspin two-hander, useful as an approach shot, a defensive bailout on a wide ball, or a change-of-pace shot in a long rally.

 Cross-Court Backhand Consistency

 Two players rally only cross-court (ad side to ad side) from the baseline.
-Target 15 consecutive shots inside the court.
-Builds backhand depth and consistency under repeated reps.
 Most rallies above the recreational level cycle through the cross-court backhand because both players are forehand-dominant and hide their backhand cross-court when on defense.

 Down-the-Line Backhand

-Player rallies cross-court backhand for three balls, then changes direction down the line on the fourth.
-Cone target three feet inside the singles sideline.
-12 reps.
-The down-the-line backhand is one of the tougher tactical shots because the net is highest in the middle and the court diagonal is shortest, so the shot leaves less margin for error.
-Drilling it builds the precision and decisiveness that separate winners from unforced errors.
+Player rallies cross-court backhand for three balls, then changes direction down the line on the fourth, aiming at a cone three feet inside the singles sideline.
+The down-the-line backhand is one of the tougher tactical shots because the net is highest in the middle and the court diagonal is shortest, so it leaves less margin for error.

 Defensive Backhand Recovery

-Feeder hits a wide ball to the backhand corner forcing the player to slide or sprint to reach.
+Feeder hits a wide ball to the backhand corner, forcing the player to slide or sprint to reach.
 Player gets the racquet on the ball and lifts a defensive shot back into play, then recovers two steps toward the center.
-12 reps.
 Builds the bailout backhand that turns a 1-out-of-4 winnable point into a 1-out-of-2 neutral rally.

 One-Handed Backhand Build

 Feeder hand-feeds balls to the backhand strike zone.
-Player executes the one-handed swing: closed stance, racquet drop, brushed-up contact, follow-through with the dominant arm extended.
-20 reps.
-The one-handed backhand requires more shoulder strength and timing than the two-hander, but offers reach advantages on wide balls and a more natural slice transition.
+The one-handed backhand requires more shoulder strength and timing than the two-hander but offers reach advantages on wide balls and a more natural slice transition.
 Teach as an alternative for older juniors with strong shoulder stability who already have a reliable two-handed backhand.

 Serve and Return Drills